niklasschaeffer/niklasschaeffer/README.md

 ## I'm a Father and Developer

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other programmers
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play video games and ride motorcycles